How to relocate overseas with minimum effort and still leave people amazed.

 Remember that when you live abroad, you leave behind Australia's capabilities such as social security services, emergency services and medical facilities.
 To make your sea change less stressful, try to be as prepared as possible.

 As private health funds in Australia will not offer cover when you’re overseas, there will be no need for you to continue paying your premiums.
-But rather than cancelling your cover altogether and then having to sign up (and possibly losing out on discounts) when you return, ask your health fund about temporarily suspending cover and then resuming it when you return.
+Rather than cancelling your cover altogether and then having to sign up (and possibly losing out on discounts) when you return, ask your health fund about temporarily suspending cover and then resuming it when you return.

 Dave’s Driver’s Licence